 TrawsCymru long distance buses are an ideal way of exploring Wales.

-The TrawsCymru Day Ticket offers unlimited travel on TrawsCymru® services T1, T1C, T1S, T2, T3, T4, T5, T6, T12, X43, 460 and the T9 Cardiff Airport Express between Cardiff City Centre and Cardiff Airport.
-You can buy your ticket from the driver.
+The TrawsCymru Day Ticket offers unlimited travel on TrawsCymru® services T1, T1C, T1X, T2, T3, T4, T5, T6, T10, T12, T14, X43, 460.
+You can download the TrawsCymru app or buy your ticket from the driver.
 Other fare offers include local rover tickets and integrated railway and bus tickets.
-Visit the TrawsCymru fares page for more details.
+Visit the TrawsCymru fares page for more details and to plan a journey.

 Bwcabus operates in Pembrokeshire and some areas of Carmarthenshire and Ceredigion.
 Once you've set up an account, you use an app or call them to book a bus in advance for local journeys to main public transport routes.

-There are two Fflecsi bus services – Fflecsi Bus Conwy Valley operating between Llanrwst – Cwm Penmachno, and the Llŷn Fflecsi (replacing the coastal bus service) and operates Friday, Saturday, Sunday and Monday on the Llŷn Peninsula.
-They offer a more tailored way of getting about by picking you up and dropping you off in the defined area and not just along a fixed bus route.
+There are two Fflecsi bus services – Fflecsi Bus Conwy Valley between Llanrwst – Cwm Penmachno (Monday to Saturday, all year round), and the Llŷn Fflecsi operating Friday, Saturday, Sunday and Monday on the Llŷn Peninsula (up to mid September).
+These offer a more tailored way of getting about by picking you up and dropping you off in the defined area, and not just along a fixed bus route.
 You will need to book this service using an app.

-Dee Valley Picturesque Bus service is a circular route runs every Saturday until the end of October, linking Llangollen and the surrounding villages to popular local attractions.
+Dee Valley Picturesque Bus service is a circular route runs Saturdays from April until early November, linking Llangollen and the surrounding villages to popular local attractions.

 The Sherpa'r Wyddfa is a unique bus service that travels around the foot of Yr Wyddfa (Snowdon), linking the six main routes that travel up Yr Wyddfa, as well as the main car parks, villages and tourist attractions in the area.
 All journeys are operated by Low Floor buses with wheelchair space and ramp to ensure that the stops provided with raised kerbs are served by accessible vehicles.